-Wrong Side of the Law: Deputy Busted for Collecting Drug Money for Inmate
+Wrong Side of the Law: Deputy Busted for Collecting Drug Money

 Unfortunately, it is a scenario that happens all too often: The girlfriend ends up in prison when she attempts to help her boyfriend by transporting drugs for him or lying to cover up his behaviors.
 But when the girlfriend is a deputy and the boyfriend is a county inmate, things get much more complicated and much worse, not just for the two of them but for the community at large.